 The Milwaukee Public Library’s Central Library opened in 1898 as a shared space with the Milwaukee Public Museum.
-Ferry and Clas Architects won the design competition and built a new-Renaissance style U-shaped building.
+The architectural firm of Ferry and Clas won the design competition and built a new-Renaissance style U-shaped building.
 The exterior of the building is Bedford limestone.
 Much of the intricate outside carving was done by craftsmen standing on scaffolding.
 Interior materials include mahogany and oak hardwoods, brass, Sienna marble, plaster, stucco, tesserae tile and scagliola.
 The most recent addition to the building was completed in 1957 and added two stories above and four levels below ground.
-The most recent added feature to the buildings exterior is a green roof with solar panels.
+The most recent added feature to the building’s exterior is a green roof with solar panels.

-Visitors to the Central Library will have a variety of quick ten minute tours of areas normally hidden to the public, as well as self guided tour opportunities.
-Tours will be provided every quarter hour for the Dome, the Old Board Room, the third basement below grade and the book shelving process.
-Tours will be provided every half hour for the 4th floor, the Green Roof, and new this year, the Centennial Hall complex with an entrance off of 8th Street.
-Self-guided tours will be available for the Richard E. and Lucile Krug Rare Books Room, the Chinese Room and the Children’s Room.
-The Dome tour is not handicapped accessible, all others are.
+Visitors to the Central Library will have a variety of quick ten minute tours of areas normally unavailable to the public, as well as self guided tour opportunities.
+Tours will be provided every quarter hour for the rotunda Dome, the Old Board Room, the third basement below grade (including the Drive-up Window) and the automated book shelving process.
+Tours will be provided every half hour for the 4th floor old museum offices and workshops and the Green Roof.
+In addition, self-guided tours will be available for the Richard E. and Lucile Krug Rare Books Room, the Chinese Room and the Children’s Room.
+The Dome tour is not handicapped accessible, all others are fully accessible.